awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

 1. Choose the **Root** entity\.
 Root is the default name, but you can rename it using the API or command line tools\.

-   The **Root** pane on the right side of the page shows the details about the root\.
+   The **Root** pane on the right side of the page shows the details of the root\.

 **To view details of a root \(AWS CLI, AWS API\)**
-You can use the following commands to view the details of a root:
+You can use one of the following commands to view details of a root:
 + AWS CLI: [aws organizations list\-roots](http://docs.aws.amazon.com/cli/latest/reference/organizations/list-roots.html)
 + AWS API: [ListRoots](http://docs.aws.amazon.com/organizations/latest/APIReference/API_ListRoots.html)